naveenrajm7/rpmbuild/README.md

 The scripts and documentation in this project are released under the [GNU GPLv3](LICENSE)

 *Created during the GitHub Actions Hackathon 2020 :octocat: :computer: .*
+*Made it to the [winner's list](https://docs.google.com/spreadsheets/d/1YL6mjJXGt3-75GejQCubsOvWwtYcGaqbJA7msnsh7Tg/edit?usp=sharing) (See Row no. 291!) :trophy: :medal_sports:*